Is free Membership Management Software really free?

 You may be under the impression that the software you’re interested in is free, but when it comes down to it, only some features may be.
 Meaning you may need to spend money on upgrading your package.

-Make sure you analyse the software’s features and how well they work for you before going any further.
+Make sure you analyze the software’s features and how well they work for you before going any further.

 The good thing about using ‘paid for’ software, is that their features tend to be higher quality and therefore fit your needs better.

-It’s still important to check for any features that may only be accessible in the higher packages of member management software.
+It’s still important to check for any features that may only be accessible in the higher packages.

 Using a system like Coacha is ideal as it can be used for any type of sport/pastime club.
 It was designed for complete flexibility with whatever type of club you have, so you also know it’s easy to use.
-Plus, as Coacha charges one set price for completely unlimited access, you can guarantee no ultimatum of paying more to access the crucial features of your members management software.
+Plus, as Coacha charges one set price for completely unlimited access, you can guarantee no ultimatum of paying more to access the crucial features.

-If you'd like to try a free trial of Coacha or simply have some questions to ask our team about member management software, please be sure to get in touch and we'll be happy to help.
+If you'd like to try a free trial of Coacha or simply have some questions to ask our team, please be sure to get in touch and we'll be happy to help.